Broadmoor Hospital – fire protection by Fireworks

 The Paddock Centre treats patients diagnosed with dangerous and severe personality disorders and has been designed to provide a range of therapeutic, educational, social and recreational facilities.
 Spread over three floors, the hospital includes six 12-bedroom wards, secure courtyards and a number of communal recreation spaces.

+The BS8489 British Standard was used as a basis for the design, setting out installation, performance and maintenance criteria on watermist systems for life safety and property protection.
 The system is powered by a compact high pressure pump unit arrangement.
 For added security, in the event of a failed mains water supply, the design includes a water storage tank.
+Small diametre stainless steel pipework connects the water supply and pump to a network of watermist nozzles located in the areas to be protected.

-Grade 316 stainless steel pipework connects the water tank and pump to a network of watermist nozzles located in the patient bedrooms and other areas.
 Fireworks selected three different types of watermist nozzles to protect different areas.
-OH1 anti-ligature nozzles, tested in accordance with FM 5560 appendix G, were used in patient bedrooms and other patient ‘continually-observed’ areas.
-OH1 nozzles designed for rooms of up to 8 high were used in halls and atriums of other 5 metres in height.
-Finally OH3 nozzles were used for areas designated as higher fire hazards, such as storage rooms and laundry areas.
+OH1 anti-ligature nozzles, tested in accordance with FM 5560 appendix G, were used in bedrooms and other patient observation areas.
+OH1 nozzles designed for rooms of up to 8 metres high were used in halls and atriums.
+Finally, OH3 nozzles were used for areas designated as higher fire hazards, such as storage areas and laundry rooms.

-All components of the system, including nozzles, were tested.
-The entire pipe network was hydrostatically pressure tested 1.5 times operating pressure of the system in accordance with NFPA750 standards.
-Watermist nozzles and components in the pump are designed for durability and were tested and approved by VdS and FM
+All components of the system were tested and commissioned.
+The entire pipe network was hydrostatically pressure tested at 1.5 times operating pressure of the system, in accordance with NFPA750 standards.
+Watermist nozzles and pump components were tested and approved by VdS and FM.